Ukrainian boy reaches safety in Hungary in time for his 2nd birthday - NewsBreak

 Ukrainian boy reaches safety in Hungary in time for his 2nd birthday

-TISZABECS, Hungary, March 1 (Reuters) - Clutching her son dressed in a thick green snowsuit to protect him from the freezing cold, 28-year-old Ukrainian Svetlana smiled faintly when asked his name as they arrived at a shelter in Hungary.
+TISZABECS, Hungary (Reuters) - Clutching her son dressed in a thick green snowsuit to protect him from the freezing cold, 28-year-old Ukrainian Svetlana smiled faintly when asked his name as they arrived at a shelter in Hungary.

 “His name is Semyon.
 He will be two years old in two days.”